 Your friends won’t feel pressured and will likely be very happy they know someone who can customize apparel for them anytime they would like.

 You’re going to be a great resource to have in their network.

 When it comes to pricing your shirts, it’s a worthwhile hour to watch the extensive webinar we did on this topic.

-You’ll also get invitations to free webinars (usually once a month) to teach you marketing and other how-to topics to help you start and grow your t-shirt business.
+You’ll also get invitations to free webinars (usually twice a month) to teach you marketing and other how-to topics to help you start and grow your t-shirt business.

 None of this education will cost you a dime.
 Not now.
 Not ever.